Drug Overdose Signs and Symptoms

 - Do not allow the person to take any more of the substance.

-- Obtain as much information as possible, including the dose and the last time the person took the drug.
+- Obtain as much information as possible, including the drug dose taken and the last time the person took the substance.

 - If prescription medications or otherwise labeled substances have been used, take the container with you to the ER, even if it is empty.